TetraMesa

 Deeper Issues

-There is a deeper strategic question here.
-People may say being merely “better than” is not a durable strategy, and in the abstract that is often true.
+There is a deeper strategic question.
+Strategists may say being merely “better than” is not a durable strategy, and in the abstract that is often true.
 I love what Alex MH Smith has to say about these things in both his feed and his book No Bullsh*t Strategy.
 However, many businesses win for long stretches through ordinary competitive mechanics: better execution, better timing, better distribution, better service discipline, and fewer self-inflicted wounds.
 That might not be as exciting as brand new product categories and world changing innovation.
 Yet it can still be enough to defend or take share.

 In a market where service quality has deteriorated, being noticeably easier to do business with than the competition can matter.
 It may not be a permanent moat, but it can be a way to win customers now.